Earned Income Credit

 The amount of the earned income credit that can be claimed by the taxpayer depends on income and the number of qualifying children.
 A qualifying child must satisfy these tests:

-- Relationship test: descendents of the taxpayer, stepson, stepdaughter, an eligible foster child, legally adopted child, half-brothers and half-sisters.
+- Relationship test: descendants of the taxpayer, stepson, stepdaughter, an eligible foster child, legally adopted child, half-brothers and half-sisters.

 - Residency test: Taxpayer's principal place of residency must be located within the United States and the qualifying child must have lived with the taxpayer for more than ½ of the taxpayer's tax year.
 However, temporary absences are disregarded, such as for school, vacation, medical care, or detention in a juvenile facility.